hllorens/timeml-normalizer/README.txt

    See the License for the specific language governing permissions and limitations under the License.

+Compiling/Installing (Maven):
+	cd timeml-normalizer/; mvn package
+	#this will produce a distribution in the target/ folder (can be moved/renamed as wanted)

 Usage:
 	java -jar path_to_tool_jar/timeml-normalizer.jar -a "annotation1;...;annotationN"